rivindubandara/me/week2/readme.md

 *What I learnt*

-Functions in python
+- Functions in python
-Using string function such as upper
+- Using string function such as upper
-Introduction to list
+- Introduction to list
+- For loops